-The idea of a greenhouse heat sink is not new and many examples can be found on the internet, using various technologies and different novel methods.
-Heat sinks are used to help regulate the internal temperature of the greenhouse, the main benefits of building a heat-sink is growing season extension and frost protection.
+The idea of a greenhouse heat sink is not new and many examples can be found on the internet, using various technologies and different novel approaches.
+The heat sink is used to help regulate the internal temperature of the greenhouse, the main benefits of building a heat sink is to extend growing season and provide frost protection.

 The image below was created to visualise what a finished system could look like.

-Our aim is to validate a heat-sink concept through material testing, as well as using 2 similar sized greenhouses: the 1st will act as a control providing base-line readings with no heat sink and the 2nd will have a heat-sink system in operation.
+Our aim is to validate a heat-sink concept through material testing, as well as using two similar sized greenhouses: the first will act as a control providing base-line readings with no heat sink and the second will have a heat sink system in operation.

 As well as testing the systems performance and efficiency, all current air heat-sink systems lack a control element, the fan driving the air is kept at a constant speed.
-Implementing a microcontroller system to control the speed of the fan, will allow temperature differential measurements to control the fan speed, this will allow the stored heat energy to be used more effectively.
+Implementing a more intelligent system based on a microcontroller will allow a simple algorithm to be used that controls the speed of the fan depending on the various temperature measurements.
+The fan speed control will allow the heat sink stored energy release to be throttle depending on the ambient temperatures so the stored heat energy is used more effectively.